 Assigning group work:

-- Where possible, do use the Blackboard Portal to assign groups, and encourage students to communicate with each other through Blackboard.
+- Where possible, do use the Quercus to assign groups, and encourage students to communicate with each other through Quercus.

 - Don’t “reply all”

 - Do use BCC instead.
-Alternatively, email students through Blackboard.
+Alternatively, email students through Quercus.

-- Do protect your email and Portal passwords.
+- Do protect your email and Quercus passwords.